JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 #### You need Revive!
 [Revive](https://github.com/LibreVR/Revive) integrates Oculus software with OpenXR to run Oculus games on your Vive.

-Additionally, in case there are any issues with your Vive Wands, Valve Index Controllers make for great replacements  Setup instructions are further down this page.
+Additionally, in case there are any issues with your Vive Wands, Valve Index Controllers make for great replacements.

 #### My System:
 * [Intel 8700 I7](https://ark.intel.com/content/www/us/en/ark/products/126686/intel-core-i7-8700-processor-12m-cache-up-to-4-60-ghz.html)